phiresky/masters-thesis/manuscript.md

 centralized-learning/decentralized-execution setup.

 We first give an overview over all the preliminaries we need for our work in
-@sec:preliminaries, including reinforcement learning in general, multi-agent reinforcement learning, and the background for the aggregation methods we use.
-Next we describe related work in @sec:relatedwork.
-Then, we describe our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
+@sec:preliminaries, including reinforcement learning in general, the multi-agent extensions for reinforcement learning, and the background for the aggregation methods we use.
+Next, we describe some related work in @sec:relatedwork.
+Then, we describe our contribution in @sec:contribution with details about the policy architecture and the specifics for the different aggregation methods.
 Our experimental setup, including the specific environments we use to carry out our experiments are described in @sec:experiments.
-Finally, we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments as well as the potential for future work in @sec:conclusion.
+Finally, we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments as well as the potential for future work in
+@sec:conclusion.

-## Preliminaries {#sec:preliminaries}
+# Preliminaries {#sec:preliminaries}

 In this chapter, we introduce the preliminaries we need for our work.
 We describe reinforcement learning and two specific policy gradient training